santhubairamcs/elasticsearch-pcp/README.md

 Prerequisites
 =============
 First, ensure you have PCP (Performance Co-Pilot) installed locally for you system.
-There are installs for the vast majority of needs, including Windows!
+There are installs for the vast majority of needs, including Windows! (you really weren't expecting that were you... :) )

 ftp://oss.sgi.com/projects/pcp/download/

+Download your distribution and install.
 You can verify everything is working correctly by just running 'pcp' to show currently installed version info:

     $ pcp
     Performance Co-Pilot configuration on psmiths-macbook-pro.local: